 The issues are available digitally from their website: WILL POWER COMIC

-From writer Jon Goff and artist Travis Sengaus: Set in the 31st century, BIG HITTERS, is a Bladerunner-meets-Star Wars mixture of science-fiction, action, adventure, comedy and violence, that follows two up-and-coming “Hitters” [or hitmen] as they struggle to make their way in an ever-expanding universe, while doing their damnedest to maintain some level of moral integrity (despite their occupation of choice).
+From writer Jon Goff and artist Travis Sengaus: Set in the 31st century, BIG HITTERS, is a Bladerunner-meets-Star Wars mixture of science-fiction, action, adventure, comedy, and violence, that follows two up-and-coming “Hitters” [or hitmen] as they struggle to make their way in an ever-expanding universe while doing their damnedest to maintain some level of moral integrity (despite their occupation of choice).

-There’s two issues, so far, which I just discovered.
+There are two issues, so far, which I just discovered.
 And I liked these books.
 Fun, sci-fi action, it reminds me in some ways of Miranda Mercury (that would be an interesting crossover…).
 3 1/2 STARS

-Available digitally from COMICSPLUS
+Available from COMICSPLUS

 13/THE DEEP: HERE BE DRAGONS